Round out summer in Chicago with a long weekend of outdoor fun, waterfront sightseeing, and unique local festivals and events.

 Bike the Drive on Lake Shore Drive

 Cruise into Labor Day weekend with unbeatable scenery and the freedom of the open road.
-Bike the Drive is back on Sunday, Aug.
-31, giving you a chance to ride down Chicago’s iconic lakefront roadway.
+Bike the Drive gives you a rare chance to ride down Chicago’s iconic lakefront roadway.

 Pullman National Monument

-The annual Chicago Labor Day Parade and Eddie Fest returns to Pullman, a historic neighborhood deeply connected to the origins of the country’s labor movement.
+Labor Day weekend is the perfect time to visit Chicago’s Pullman National Historical Park, a historic district deeply connected to the origins of the country’s labor movement.

 See the sights aboard a Chicago boat cruise